makersacademy/rps-challenge/README.md

 ## Status

 As of 8th October 2019, both user stories had been implemented.
-However, I would also like to total up each player's scores.
+However, I would like to add a feature which gives the player a point if they win and the game is best out of 5.
-I also need to update the view files with some CSS to make each page look more visually pleasing.
+I would like to update the basic CSS currently implemented and add some images to the game.
+I will need to move my CSS into a separate file and call the relevant file within the relevant views files.
 I need to update my Travis CI status badge too.

 ## How to Use